 On December 10, Macro-Finance Salon (No. 81) Series of the 19th CPC National Congress (No. 5) was held in Renmin University of China.
 Ding Zhijie, Member of IMI Academic Committee, Assistant President of University of International Business and Economics, delivered a keynote speech on "The Impossible Trinity-Reflections on China's International Financial Policies from 2009 to 2014".
 Wei Benhua, member of IMI Academic Committee, former deputy administrator-in-bureau of Sate Administration of Foreign Exchange (SAFE), and Jiang Nan, Lin Nan and Zhu Yugeng, researchers of IMI attended the Salon and participated in the discussion.
-The Salon was hosted by Chen Weidong, member of IMI Academic Committee, and director of the Institute of International Finance at Bank of China.
+The Salon was hosted by Chen Weidong, member of IMI Academic China.